iCloud: Notes overview

 Two versions of the Notes app are available on iCloud.com.
 The one you see is determined automatically when you sign in to iCloud.com.

-You see the updated Notes beta app if you upgraded your iCloud Notes account on an iOS device with iOS 9 beta or a Mac with OS X v10.11 beta.
+You see the updated Notes app if you upgraded your iCloud Notes account on an iOS 9 device.
 Otherwise, you see the original Notes app on iCloud.com.
+The updated Notes app has new, more powerful features for reading, writing, and editing notes.

 You can tell which version you have by looking at the Notes toolbar.